A deep dive into

 Tickets

-We recommend this price for those who struggle to meet basic needs and have no expendable income.
+We recommend this price for those who struggle to meet basic needs and have no expendable income

-We recommend this price for those who are able to meet basic needs and have expendable income.
+We recommend this price for those who are able to meet basic needs and have some expendable income.

 past Books & Speakers